yireo/yireo-slides/slides/yireo/explaining_upward.md

 upward-js-server
 ```

-^^You can guarantee that `upward-js-server` remains running by using PM2
+You can guarantee that `upward-js-server` remains running by using PM2

 ---
-# Production: Via Node in Express
+# Production: Node in Express
 Create a new project (`yarn init`) and add to it:
 ```bash
 yarn add @magento/upward-js express